ccrissccross/download-Coinbase-OrderBook/README.md

 here is the link to the GitHub-page: https://github.com/websocket-client/websocket-client

 ## Usage
-download the "CoinbaseOrderBookLevel3.py" file, choose a path on your disc where you want your order book to be stored.
+- download the "CoinbaseOrderBookLevel3.py" file
+- choose a path on your disc where you want your order book to be stored --> storagePath='C:\\yourPath\\as_a_String'

-execute that file and that's it.
+- execute that file and you are done

 ```python